KantiKuijk/Payconiq/README.md

 ### Preamble

 This package is in no way feature-complete.
-I needed to use the Payconiq API for a project and decided to make a module out of it for my own enjoyment.
+I needed to use the Payconiq API for a project and decided to make a node package out of it for my own enjoyment.
 Thus the roadmap and (planned) features are mostly decided by my needs.
 That being said, I do try to make the use and implementation general enough such that it can be used in any project.
 I also more than welcome feature requests or pull requests.

 ### Requirements